Vulnerability-Based Optimal Grid Defense Strategies for Enhancing Cyber-Physical Energy System Resilience

 Bilevel network interdiction models, particularly attacker-defender models, are crucial for identifying vulnerabilities in power systems and CPES, as they transparently incorporate physical properties of the system.
 We add basic CPES features to a widely-used bilevel model that utilizes a DC OPF formulation in the lower level, as formulated in \eqref{eq:att_obj}--\eqref{eq:branch_limit}.

-The upper level in \eqref{eq:att_obj} maximizes lost load by disabling components through binary attack variables defined in \eqref{eq:bilevel_binary}, adhering to the attack budget in \eqref{eq:att_budget}.
+The upper level in \eqref{eq:att_obj} maximizes lost load by disabling components through binary attack variables defined in \eqref{eq:bilevel_binary}, adhering to the attack budget, i.e. the maximum number of attacked components, in \eqref{eq:att_budget}.
 Attacks can be physical attacks targeting branches (indicated by $z_k^\text{ps}$) and cyber-attacks disconnecting ICT-controlled generators ($z_g^\text{ict}$).
 The lower level minimizes lost load in \eqref{eq:ll_obj} based on upper-level decisions.
 The bus power balance and active power flow on branches are represented in \eqref{eq:bus_balance} and \eqref{eq:branch_flow}, respectively.
 Inequalities \eqref{eq:gen_lim}--\eqref{eq:branch_limit} limit generation, load shedding, and maximum branch flow.